The Quiet Woman

-The Quiet Woman is a 1951 British second feature ('B') crime film directed by John Gilling and starring Derek Bond, Jane Hylton and Dora Bryan.b It was written by Ruth Adam and Gilling.
+The Quiet Woman is a 1951 British second feature ('B') crime film directed by John Gilling and starring Derek Bond, Jane Hylton and Dora Bryan.
+It was written by Ruth Adam and Gilling.
 A criminal's wife attempts to build a new life after her husband goes to prison, only to be menaced by him when he escapes.

 Plot

 Duncan McLeod, a gentleman artist and former Naval officer, assisted by his crewman Lefty Brown, engages in smuggling contraband liquor between France and Britain across the English Channel.
 Duncan and Lefty store the liquor at "The Quiet Woman", a pub in a coastal town on the edge of Romney Marsh in Kent, only to one day find that its complicit owner has moved away without telling them.
 The pub is now being run by Jane Foster and her friend Elsie.
 Jane does not approve of ilegal activities and demands that Duncan and Lefty take their contraband liquor elsewhere or she will contact customs officials.
 Attracted to Jane and Elsie respectively, Duncan and Lefty begin to court them.
 The women gradually become more receptive to them.
 Unbeknownst to Duncan, Jane is married to criminal Jim Cranshaw, who is now serving a prison term.
 Jane is keeping her past a secret while trying to build a new, law-abiding life.

 Two new arrivals in town take rooms at the pub: Bromley, a former Navy colleague of Duncan, and Helen, a model and former girlfriend of Duncan who has come in to pose for his latest painting.
 Helen attempts to rekindle her romance with Duncan, who is not interested, as he is pursuing Jane.
 Bromley is supposedly on holiday, but is actually a customs inspector tasked with secretly investigating Duncan.